Life Architecture

 Typical outputs

-• North Star Vision Statements (individual and shared)
+• North Star Vision Statements (personal and joint)

 • A focused 90-Day Action Plan